saccohuo/subtitle-processor/README.md

 - The worker nodes will still take part in transcription because the primary bot forwards requests to them via the shared FunASR server list in `config/config.yml`.
 - This “single entry + multiple workers” layout prevents Telegram from redelivering the same webhook to different instances, eliminating duplicate replies in chats.
 - Each webhook is acknowledged immediately and the heavy lifting runs in background tasks, so Telegram never retries the same update due to timeouts.
+- For exceptionally long jobs you can raise the HTTP timeouts via `SUBTITLE_CONNECT_TIMEOUT` (default 120 seconds) and `SUBTITLE_READ_TIMEOUT` (default 1800 seconds).
+Defaults are defined in `docker-compose.yml` and may be overridden with environment variables if needed.

 ### 🔧 Usage
 1. **Telegram Bot**